-6.10 Optional Blower and Thermodisc Installation (serie # 700 and +)
+6.10 Optional Blower and Thermodisc Installation

-A blower and a thermodisc, sold separately, can be installed on the Bistro.
+A blower and a thermodisc can be installed on the Pyra.
 Thermodisc allows the blower to operate only when the cookstove is hot enough.
 See the instructions provided with the thermodisc for more details.